 Ensure you are using the correct browser.
-The online application system (OLS) can only be guaranteed to be fully operational on Internet Explorer (version 8.0 or higher), Firefox (two most recent versions), Google Chrome (two most recent versions) and Safari (two most recent versions).
+The online application system (online system) is operational on Internet Explorer (version 9.0 or higher), Firefox (two most recent versions), Google Chrome (two most recent versions) and Safari (two most recent versions).